anna-neufeld/datathin/README.md

 References
 ----

-Neufeld, A.,Dharamshi, A. & Witten, D. (2023), ‘Data thinning for convolution-closed distributions’,
+Neufeld, A.,Dharamshi, A., Gao, L.L. & Witten, D. (2023), ‘Data thinning for convolution-closed distributions’,